Ahmadeenbeji/Microsoft-Excel-Tasks/README.md

 ## Employee Details of "Company X"
 1. First task displays employees who are freelancers earning salary above $10,0000.
 2. Second task splits employees full name into first name and last name and checking for duplicate data.
-3. Third task highlights employees with "E" as initials and also highlighting the highest and the lowest earner.
+3. Third task highlights employees with "E" as initials and also highlighting the highest earner(Green) and the lowest earner(Red).

 First Task              |           Second Task                    |                      Third Task